juji-io/datalevin/README.md

 These are the tentative goals that we try to reach as soon as we can.
 We may adjust the priorities based on user needs.

+* 0.4.0 Native command line tool
-* 0.4.0 Improved Datalog query engine with a query planner
+* 0.5.0 Improved Datalog query engine with a query planner
-* 0.5.0 Fuzzy fulltext search across multiple attributes
+* 0.6.0 Fuzzy fulltext search across multiple attributes
-* 0.6.0 Datalog query parity with Datascript: composite tuples and persisted transaction functions
+* 0.7.0 Datalog query parity with Datascript: composite tuples and persisted transaction functions
-* 0.7.0 Fully automatic schema migration on write
+* 0.8.0 Fully automatic schema migration on write
-* 0.8.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols
+* 0.9.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols
-* 0.9.0 As a document database: auto indexing of document fields
+* 0.10.0 As a document database: auto indexing of document fields
 * 1.0.0 Distributed mode with raft based replication

 We appreciate and welcome your contribution or suggestion.
 Please file issues or pull requests.